kaiachain/kaia-docs/docs/misc/glossary.md

 ### Kaia network identifier (KNI)

 A unique resource identifier scheme to identify a Kaia node.
 It consists of nodeID, hostname, port, and discport.

+### Kairos
+The public testnet of the Kaia platform.
+It is used by developers to test and verify their applications before deploying them to the Mainnet.

 ### proposer